-Folic acid is the man-made form of folate, a B vitamin important for cell growth and reproduction.
-Folic acid can help to ensure healthy development of babies in early pregnancy.
+Folic acid is the synthetic ('man-made') form of folate, a B vitamin important for cell growth and reproduction.

 Why is folate/folic acid important?

-Folate deficiency can result in a type of anaemia called megaloblastic anaemia.
+Folate deficiency can also lead to a type of anaemia called megaloblastic anaemia.

 Who is folate/folic acid important for?

-Older people and people on certain medications, including anticonvulsants and proton pump inhibitors (PPIs) may be at risk of folate deficiency and may also need to take folic acid supplements.
+Older people and people on certain medications, including anticonvulsants and proton pump inhibitors (PPIs), may be at risk of folate deficiency and may also need to take folic acid supplements.
 Read about folic acid supplements.

 Where can I get folate/folic acid from?

 Foods naturally high in folate or fortified with folic acid are:

 - raw fruit, well-washed or peeled (citrus is especially high in folate)